Skip to content

 The skills of critical thinking, interpretation, and writing that are developed in English classes are valued by multiple professions, including law, education, medicine, business, technology, journalism, politics, and social work.

-Beginning in Fall 2023, the English program will offer two optional emphasis tracks within the major: one in Literature and Social Justice, and another in Literature and the Environment, and the major will be called Literatures in English.
+The Literatues in English program now offers two optional emphasis tracks within the major: one in Literature and Social Justice, and another in Literature and the Environment.

 Click to learn more about our programs!